-Before we get into some specific tips to improve your blog, let’s first touch on the technical side of SEO, which stands for Search Engine Optimization.
-According to Webopedia:
+Before we get into some specific tips to improve your blog, let’s first touch on the technical side of SEO.
+According to Webopedia, it means this:

-- First, identify leaders in your industry or niche.
+- Identify leaders in your industry or niche.

-- Second, subscribe to their blogs and follow them on social media.
+- Subscribe to their blogs and follow them on social media.

 - Share their posts and link to their blogs when relevant in your blogs.

-- As you build the relationship, then ask for the industry leader to backlink to your content in their blogs.
+- As you build the relationship, you can ask them to backlink to your content in other blogs.

+Headings are a great way to incorporate keywords in a natural way, because they’ll introduce the topic, as well as all the related sub-topics, you’ll cover on your webpage or in your blog post.
+The trick is to keep them short, simple and clear.
 Ideally, you want to keep your title to about 65 characters and use a subtitle in the first line of your blog if you want to enhance or build on the title its self.
 Also, make sure to remove any “extra” words like a, an, the, etc. from the permalink.
-You want to focus on headlines that grab people’s attention.
-Make them interesting and distinct.
-They need to stand out among a lot of titles all competing for the same views.
-Remember how we talked about focusing on one or two long-tail keywords for your blog?
-You want to use one of those in your title.